OWASP/www-chapter-dallas/index.md

 ## Welcome
 Thank you for your interest in the Dallas OWASP chapter.
 Please consider joining us at our next [Meetup](https://www.meetup.com/Dallas-The-Open-Web-Application-Security-Project-Meetup/) event so we can get to know you better.

-## OWASP Dallas October Meeting
+## OWASP Dallas January Meeting
-- When:  Tuesday, October 6, 2020 - 12:00 PM to 1:00 PM CDT
+- When:  Tuesday, January 26, 2021 - 12:00 PM to 1:00 PM CST
-- Title:  Inside the Mind of a Threat Actor: Beyond Pentesting
-- Bio:  Phillip Wylie is a Lead Curriculum Developer at Point3 Federal, Adjunct Instructor at Dallas College (formerly Richland College), and The Pwn School Project founder.
-Phillip has 23 years of experience with the last 8.5 years spent as a pentester.
-Phillip has a passion for mentoring and education.
-His passion motivated him to start teaching and founding The Pwn School Project.
-The Pwn School Project is a monthly educational meetup focusing on ethical hacking.
-Phillip teaches Ethical Hacking and Web Application Pentesting at Dallas College in Dallas, TX.
-Phillip holds the following certifications; CISSP, NSA-IAM, OSCP, GWAPT.
-- Description:  Red team is a commonly misunderstood offensive security discipline.
-Red team has been used as a general term for all areas of offensive security just as blue team for defensive security.
-True red teaming goes Beyond Pentesting and into more adversarial emulation.
-While there are overlapping skills, there are differences that will be discussed as Phillip shares his experience of going from a pentester to a red teamer.
-In this talk, you will learn about the different areas that make up red team operations, common tools, and the path to becoming a red teamer.
-In this presentation, you will learn about resources helpful for a path into red teaming.
+- Title:  IoT Security’s Lucky 13
+- Bio:  Jennifer Janesko is a Senior Consultant at Synopys, Inc. and has worked in security for the past six years focusing on cloud, IoT and application security.
+Prior to her transition to information security, Jennifer worked for over 15 years in IT as a developer and leader in the areas of education, telecommunications, and semiconductors.
+She volunteers as an organizer for the yearly BSidesMunich security conference and the security group MUC:SEC e.V..
+In her free time, Jennifer enjoys running, hiking, competing in (and making) CTFs and tinkering with technologies.
+- Description:  AWS offers an IoT stack that has the goal of simplifying gaining value from smart device - edge device - cloud orchestration.
+The stack is deceptively simple to use, but, as always, the devil is in the detail when it comes to security.
+This talk will:
+* Introduce the AWS IoT stack
+* Provide a quick overview of the ETSI EN[masked] security guidelines
+* Show how AWS security features can help support the recommendations in the ETSI standard by working through a practical use case: EZTEA

 - Location:  Online Meetup
 - How to find us:  Reserve your spot on the [Meetup](https://www.meetup.com/Dallas-The-Open-Web-Application-Security-Project-Meetup/) Website.
 - Everyone is welcome to join us at our chapter meetings.